 Marking should be a learning process so children should always be given time and expected to correct and improve their work in response to marking and this response should be checked by the teacher.
-Children's written responses are in pencil, regardless of whether they have earned a pen licence.
-Children will need to be trained to do this.

 In KS1, the class teacher and TA use a system whereby once the teacher has marked the children's work, if it's deemed necessary to feedback to a child in more depth, a specific time is planned as soon after the work and marking has been done in order to discuss any misconceptions and/or next steps.